temporalio/documentation/docs-src/concepts/what-is-worker-versioning.md

   - versioning
 ---

-Worker Versioning simplifies the process of deploying changes to [Workflow Definitions](/workflows/#workflow-definition).
+Worker Versioning simplifies the process of deploying changes to [WorkflowDefinitions](/workflows/#workflow-definition).
 We recommend that you read about Workflow Definitions before proceeding, because Workflow Versioning is largely concerned with helping to manage nondeterministic changes to those definitions.

-This feature can help you manage nondeterministic changes by providing a convenient way to ensure that [Workers](/workers) with different Workflow & Activity Definitions operating on the same [Task Queue](/tasks/#task-queue) do not attempt to process [Workflow Tasks](/tasks/#workflow-task) and [Activity Tasks](/tasks/#actvitiy-task) that they can't successfully process, according to sets of versions associated with that Task Queue that you define.
+This feature can help you manage nondeterministic changes by providing a convenient way to ensure that [Workers](/workers) with different Workflow & Activity Definitions operating on the same [TaskQueue](/tasks/#task-queue) do not attempt to process [Workflow Tasks](/tasks/#workflow-task) and
+[Activity Tasks](/tasks/#actvitiy-task) that they can't successfully process, according to sets of versions associated with that Task Queue that you define.